Small-Loan-Studio/TGO/docs/tutorials/02-tutorial-levels.md

 1. What a "Level" is for TGO
 2. What the components in the scene tree are
 3. How to create a new empty level
-4. How to add geography to your level
-5. The layers of our tilemap (and what that even means)
+4. The layers of our tilemap (and what that even means)
+5. How to add geography to your level
-6. And, finally, how to test your level
+6. And, finally, how to take your level for a test run

+[SLIDE: Why Levels?]
+Intuitively we probably all know what a level is -- it's a physical space for our character to explore.
+We populate it with people, clues, and environmental story telling to add depth.

+From a designer's perspective it's also the unit sizing of what one person will be assigned to build.
+For technical reasons it's non-trivial for multiple people to make changes to a level at the same time and coordination is required if a team will be working together.
+This kind of overhead means that our levels will be limited by the team's ability and willingness to handle the communication hurdles more than technical constraints on size.

+In some cases we'll likely be willing to eat that cost to enable a large expansive areas (e.g. Oakshaw proper perhaps) and in the long run we may be able to find ways to stitch smaller sections together but that's more hope than promise right now.

+So in summary -- a level is, hopefully, pretty much what you'd expect.
+Now let's talk about how to build them and what they can contain.

+To do that we'll switch to Godot.

 [GODOT: Pristine]
-Let's return to godot and walk through starting a new level.

 All levels start with a common set of features that are defined in something called the LevelBase.
 In Godot we call that the "parent" scene to your level.
 So naturally